-Close reading is a reading strategy that works best when used alongside the learning your students are already tackling.
-Best practice is not giving our students reading passage after reading passage and having them respond to the text-based questions that accompany the selection.
+Close reading is a reading strategy that works best alongside the learning your students are already tackling.
+Best practice is not just giving our students reading passage after passage and having them respond to the text-based questions.
 Instead, find passages that enhance the work you are doing with students.

-During our work with order and sequence, I shared an informational text on How to Make a Valentine.
-Through the close reading process, my students and I could read the selection multiple times in order to identify: clue words of order and sequence, the organization of the text, and make any connections to the title and process shared in the text.
-The one page, high-interest selection kept their focus and targeted the skill of being able to identify characteristics of informational text that has the order and sequence text structure.
+For example, I have used the passage How to Make a Valentine during our work with order and sequence.
+Through the close reading process, my students could read the selection multiple times in order to identify clue words of order and sequence, the organization of the text, and make any connections to the title and process shared in the text.
+This one-page, seasonally relevant reading passage kept their focus and targeted the skill of being able to identify characteristics of informational text that has the order and sequence of text structure.

 Tip #2: Close reading is a strategy, not a curriculum.

-In my ELA classroom, my focus is on helping my students enhance their LOVE of reading.
-While reading one-two page passages is a PART of our learning, it is NOT THE CORE of what we do each day.
-Our core ELA curriculum includes literature circles, read alouds, and self-selected reading.
-My GOAL is to enhance my students love of reading and help them become life-long readers.
-My work, however, incorporates teaching specific skills that my students MUST have to be thoughtful and critical readers as they analyze and respond to text, which is where mini-lessons and close reading come into play.
+In my ELA classroom, I focus on helping my students enhance their LOVE of reading.
+While reading one-page passages is a PART of our learning, it is NOT THE CORE of what we do each day.
+Our core ELA curriculum includes literature circles, read alouds, and our favorite novels.
+My GOAL is to enhance my students love of reading and help them become lifelong readers.
+I teach specific reading skills that my students MUST have to be thoughtful and critical readers as they analyze and respond to text, which is where mini-lessons and close reading come into play.

 Tip #3: Have a specific purpose for each close read.

 Do your students need greater focus on citing evidence from a text?
 Are you wanting students to make connections to make sense of what they are reading and physically mark up their reading selections?
 Do you want students to enhance their work with literal questions?
-When you are seeking out reading selections to share, have a specific purpose for making your selection.
-Don’t have students close reading just to keep them busy.
-They will grow to hate it and the benefit is completely diminished.
+When choosing close reading passages to share, have a specific purpose for making your selection.
+Be careful not to assign close reading just to keep students busy.
+Otherwise, they will grow to hate it and the benefit will be completely diminished.

-Tip #4: Use close reading as whole class, small group, or independent instruction.
+Tip #4: Use close reading across whole class, small group, and independent instruction.